Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Class Modules

-Let us create a simple Class Module from scratch and learn the basics.
+1. Let’s create a simple Class Module from scratch to understand the basics.

-5. Click on that and select the Properties Window Option from View-Menu.
-Change the name Class1 to ClsArea.
-This is the name of our Custom Object.
+3. Click on Class1, then open the Properties window from the View menu.
+Change the name from Class1 to ClsArea—this will be the name of our custom object.

-Next, we will add three Properties (Variables) of the Object (for Description, Length, and Width) at the top of the module, under the Option Compare Database and Option Explicit lines.
-Type in the following lines in the Class Module.
+Next, we will add three properties (variables) to the object: Description, Length, and Width.
+These should be placed at the top of the class module, immediately below the Option Compare Database Option Explicit Lines.
+Enter the following lines into the class module:

 Option Compare Database